4 min read

 We then end the week on Friday exploring the dark side of having a calling in life and offer tips on how to avoid the pitfalls of being passionate about what you’re doing.

 So, tune in every day this week for more on finding your life calling!
 And in the comments below let us know about your calling and where it came from.
-Were you summoned like St. Patrick, or was it more of a sense of destiny or perfect fit for you?
+Were you summoned by a higher power, or was it more of a sense of destiny or perfect fit for you?

 Duffy, R. D., & Sedlacek, W. E. (2010).
 The salience of a career calling among college students: Exploring group differences and links to religiousness, life meaning, and life satisfaction.
 The Career Development Quarterly, 59, 27-41.